 In school, we also share the following rules recommended by Childnet International as a way of remembering the key messages:

-Be SMART online Safe: keep safe by being careful not to give out personal information such as your full name, email address, phone number, home address, photos or school name to people you are chatting to online.
+Safe: keep safe by being careful not to give out personal information such as your full name, email address, phone number, home address, photos or school name to people you are chatting to online.

 Meeting: meeting someone you have only been in touch with online can be dangerous.
 Only do so with your parents' or carers' permission and even then only when they can be present.